BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <div class="dialogue">
 <h4>JUDGE</h4>
-<p>I don’t know, there’s a lot of talent out there this year.
+<p>I don't know, there's a lot of talent out there this year.
 Like this guy, he really gives it his all.</p>
 </div>

 <p>The Judge nods to the stage.
 Diego snorts.</p>